In your store

 See where to start and what will show fastest whether PrestaShop helps you get more from your traffic.

-A PrestaShop store usually gives the team a lot of flexibility, but flexibility alone does not improve conversion if the message shows up too late or in the wrong moment.
+A PrestaShop store gives the team a lot of flexibility across the catalog, cart, and checkout, but flexibility alone does not improve conversion if the message appears too late or in the wrong moment.
 That is why PrestaShop popups, web push, and cart recovery scenarios matter most when they react to a real shopping situation: cart value, products in the cart, a repeated product view, an exit attempt, or a missing free shipping threshold.
-DropUI helps you launch those scenarios without rebuilding the full store flow.
+DropUI helps you launch those scenarios without rebuilding the cart or checkout.

-In PrestaShop, it is often just as important to control what you are testing as it is to launch the campaign itself.
-Instead of making a large store change, you can launch one scenario with a clear goal and measure the result.
-DropUI builds on ecommerce context such as cart value, products in the cart, currency, logged-in status, URL, device, and language so the message can match the actual buying stage.
+In PrestaShop, it is not only important to launch a campaign, but also to understand clearly what changed the result.
+Instead of making a larger store change, you can launch one scenario with a clear goal and measure the effect quickly.
+DropUI builds on ecommerce context such as cart value, products in the cart, currency, logged-in status, URL, device, and language, so the message can match the actual buying stage instead of reacting to every visitor in the same way.

 For many PrestaShop stores, the best first scenario is an abandoned cart popup.
 A shopper has products in the cart but does not complete the order or starts leaving the store.
 At that point, one simple message often works best: a cart reminder, a free shipping threshold, a small discount, or a stronger purchase argument.